6 Language Immersion Software Programs That Deliver a Fully Immersive Experience

 Many immersion programs are designed for beginners and travelers to get their footing on the path to fluency.
 If you’re an intermediate or advanced student in a language, Tell Me More may be more your style.
 With many activities and scenarios to choose from at different proficiency levels, Tell Me More provides a customized learning experience tailored to specific skill sets.

 Like a Choose Your Own Adventure game, Tell Me More lets users select specific lessons and topics (like business and politics).
 This setup personalizes the learning process.
-The program is rich in content and offers assessments and games that challenger learners.
+The program is rich in content and offers assessments and games that challenge learners.

 Do a little bit every day to stay consistent, so you don’t forget what you’ve learned.